andrewloftus24/CMSC-447-Spotify-04/README.md

 ## Future Additions

-* Incorporate Spotify API elements into the frontend
 * Functional dropdown menu when browser resize occurs
-* Change NavMenu to reflect logged in status
-* Incorporate James' Spotify Artist Queries
 * Begin creating more brackets and add interactivity
+* Add a way to see who all is in the room
+* Store previous brackets/results into the database
+* Enfore max user rule
+* Make front-end look more aesthetically pleasing